 State-Enacted Congressional Rotation Measures (1990–1995)

-All such measures were ultimately foreclosed by U.S. Term Limits, Inc. v.
-Thornton (1995).
-Their significance lies not in their survival, but in what they demonstrate about democratic demand, design strategy, and judicial boundary setting.
+The measures therefore represent an effort to test whether democratic rotation could operate through state election administration.
+Their significance lies not in their survival, but in what they reveal about democratic demand, institutional design strategy, and the judicial boundary ultimately imposed on state authority.

 Practice-First Rotation: Historical Context